waltermeyer/pfring-coreos/README.md

 [CoreOS Alpha 891.0.0](https://github.com/waltermeyer/pfring-coreos/tree/891.0.0/builds)

+### How it works

-The purpose of this project is to automate the compilation [PF_RING](http://www.ntop.org/products/packet-capture/pf_ring/pf_ring-zc-zero-copy/) kernel module and the PF_RING zero-copy NIC drivers for CoreOS.
+The purpose of this project is to automate the compilation of the [PF_RING](http://www.ntop.org/products/packet-capture/pf_ring/pf_ring-zc-zero-copy/) kernel module and the PF_RING zero-copy NIC drivers for CoreOS.

 Specifically, I use TravisCI and Docker to build against whatever version of the Kernel the CoreOS release channel (Stable, Beta, Alpha) in question is on.

 This work should be adaptable so that you can use it to automate building other out of tree kernel modules for CoreOS.
 CUDA, etc.

+### How to use

 To use this, you can probably do a few things: